shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />

 The series has constantly been growing as a source of presentable research in-progress.
-It is unclear whether the gowth in size of this listing is because of the rise in release of working papers in general, or because of an individual rise in the use of the NBER series.
+It is unclear whether the growth in size of this listing is because of the rise in release of working papers in general, or because of an individual rise in the use of the NBER series.
 It is clear, however, that the internet has been a major part of disseminating